yeze322/botframework-sdk/dri/issueNotificationBot/README.md

 This is easiest to deploy by using the [Azure Functions VS Code Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions)

+Be sure to set the `WEBSITE_TIME_ZONE` to the appropriate time zone (Pacific Standard Time), as the PR notification trigger is based on UTC, otherwise.

 ## Bot

 This is a pretty simple, primarily-notifications bot.
-It listens for the data sent from the Azure Function on `/api/data`, authenticates the request, processes the data, then sends out notifications to the appropriate users based on issue expiration.
+It listens for the data sent from the Azure Function on `/api/issues` and `/api/prs`, authenticates the request, processes the data, then sends out notifications to the appropriate users based on issue or PR expiration.

 Once installed to a Teams Team/Channel, it queries all members on the Team.
 For any team members who have not provided their GitHub info to the bot, it sends them a notification message, requesting they log in so that we can notify them.